Ackee: History and culinary use

 Imported to Jamaica from West Africa before 1773, the use of ackee in Jamaican cuisine is prominent.
 Ackee is the national fruit of Jamaica, while ackee and saltfish is the official national dish of Jamaica.

 The ackee is allowed to open fully before picking in order to eliminate toxicity.
 When it has "yawned" or "smiled", the seeds are discarded and the fresh, firm arils are parboiled in salted water or milk, and may be fried in butter to create a dish.
 In Caribbean cooking, they may be cooked with codfish and vegetables, or may be added to stew, curry, soup or rice with seasonings.

 Nutrition

 Ackee contains a moderate amount of carbohydrates, protein, and fat, providing 51–58% of the dry weight of the arils as composed of fatty acids - linoleic, palmitic, and stearic acids.
 The raw fruit is a rich source of vitamin C.

 Society and culture

-The ackee is prominently featured in the Jamaican mento style folksong "Linstead Market".
+The ackee is prominently featured in the Jamaican mento-style folk song "Linstead Market".
 In the song, a market seller laments, "Carry mi ackee go a Linstead market.
 Not a quattie worth sell".

 The Beat's 1982 album Special Beat Service includes the song "Ackee 1-2-3".